 CB & DD publishes in English.
 Non-native speakers are advised to have their manuscripts checked for grammar and style by a native English speaker before submission.
-A list of independent suppliers of editing services can be found here.
+Wiley English Language Editing Services are available and can be found here.
 All services are paid for and arranged by the author, and use of one of these services does not guarantee acceptance or preference for publication.

 The same as Research Articles with the exception that headings are not required and Letters are no more than 4 typeset pages in length.
 There are no page charges for Letters.

 These are the same as for Research Articles, but without a methods section.
 Sub-headings can be used as required.